GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/projections.rst

      - A constant value of the amount of meters in the native units for the projection.
    * - Tile height and width
      - ``<tileHeight>``, ``<tileWidth>``
-     - Typically 256 pixels each, though other values are valid.
+     - Typically 256 pixels each, although other values are valid.

 .. note:: For full information, please see the GeoWebCache schema.
 (Read more about the schema in the section on :ref:`configuration.layers.howto`.)